85% of our graduates are employed.

 Skills for life.
-During our program, students grow interpersonal skills and take steps toward greater independence.
-Courses in Personal Finance, Cultural Awareness, Nutrition, and Social Change in America help make that possible.
+OLS students grow interpersonal skills and take steps toward greater independence.
 The confidence they gain at OLS, both onsite and in the community, help students self-advocate and mature so they can become productive community members.